S3-working-group/s3-practical-guide/src/effective-meetings/rounds.md

 1. Pick a random person to start
     * begin with a different person each time to maintain equivalence
-2. Go around the circle, give everyone the chance to speak
+2. Go around the circle, giivng everyone the chance to speak

-There's  a number of ways that experienced groups can fast track certain rounds.
+There are a number of ways that experienced groups can fast track certain rounds.